Natural Gas Laws and Incentives in Oregon

 Alternative Fuel Vehicle (AFV) Parking Space Regulation

-Alternative Fuel Vehicle Acquisition and Fuel Use Requirements
+Alternative Fuel Vehicle Acquisition (AFV) and Fuel Use Requirements

-If ZEVs are not feasible, the state agency may purchase or lease AFVs and use alternative fuels to operate those vehicles, except in regions where it is not economically or logistically possible to fuel an AFV.
+Beginning January 1, 2025, all new light-duty state agency fleet vehicle purchases or leases must be all-electric, plug-in hybrid electric, or hydrogen fuel cell vehicles, to the maximum extent possible.
+If purchasing or leasing these vehicles is not feasible, state agencies may purchase or lease light-duty AFVs or qualifying low-emission vehicles.
 Each state agency must develop and report a greenhouse gas reduction baseline and annual reduction targets to the Oregon Department of Administrative Services (DAS).
 Reports to DAS must include the number of purchases or leases of ZEVs, AFVs, and AFV conversions and the quantity of each type of alternative fuel used annually by state agency fleets.

 Clean Transportation Fuel Standards